slatedocs/slate/README.md

 ### Getting Set Up

  1. Clone *the API docs repository* to your hard drive with `git clone git@github.com:rubiconmd/api-documentation.git`
  2. Make all the changes you want to do into the `/source` folder.
+Specifically, `/source/index.html.md` and `/source/includes/_errors.md`
  3. When you are done, push the changes to Github.
  4. Add "gh-pages" as a local branch pointing to the remote.
  5. Publish your work with `rake publish`.